-I am guessing that in many cases when people speak out too loudly about their own capabilities or accomplishments they are, in reality, somewhat insecure.
-In all walks of life, talent recognizes and appreciates other talent.
-You do not have to tell your peers what they already know especially if your actions are transparent for all to see.
-True self-confidence stems from a history and pattern of hard work, diligence and accomplishment, not from self-promoting rhetoric or dreaming.
-Contrary to popular belief, thoughts, and words are not actions.
+I am guessing that in many cases when people speak out too loudly about their own capabilities or accomplishments, they are somewhat insecure.
+In all occupations, talent recognizes and appreciates other talent.
+You do not have to tell your peers what they already know, especially if your actions are transparent for all to see.
+True self-confidence stems from a history and pattern of effort, diligence, and accomplishment, not from self-promoting rhetoric or dreaming.
+Contrary to widespread belief, thoughts and words are not actions.

-In my experience, truly successful people focus more on what they are actually doing instead of being caught up talking about it.
+In my experience, successful people focus more on what they are doing instead of being caught up talking about it.
 They understand that “talk is cheap.”
-It takes genuine courage to act when the task is difficult, risk is comparatively high, and few are capable of doing it.
+It takes genuine courage to act when the task is difficult, risk is comparatively high, and few can actually do what’s required.
 Potential will only ever get you so far in life and it will lose its luster quickly.
-Genuine motivation usually stems from within and doesn’t require external validation.
+Genuine motivation usually comes from within and doesn’t require external validation.
 Talk less and do more!

 - Focus Your Time Well and Fulfill Your Commitments (capacity-building.com)

 - Daily Habits Make A Difference (capacity-building.com)

 - Actions Matter: How We Do Anything is How We Do Everything (capacity-building.com)

 - Actions are Louder (jeremiahbarnes.wordpress.com)

 - Who Has The Right Words And Ideas (bigsexymedia.com)